-With Leapwork's no-code automation platform, enterprises can automate and test all Dynamics 365 web applications, as well as other applications within the enterprises’ wider IT landscape.
+Leapwork is a no-code automation tool recommended by Microsoft for testing Dynamics 365.
+With Leapwork, organizations can automate and test all Dynamics 365 web applications, as well as other applications within the enterprises’ wider IT landscape.

 Leapwork’s no-code solution has a visual and intuitive user interface that makes it easy to learn.
 Leapwork also offers a complete learning center with extensive tutorials, as well as expert support.

 Mike Ehrenberg, Technical Fellow at Microsoft and CTO of Microsoft D365 Applications Group, says about Leapwork: